Bioxcis/FNFChart-Conversor/README.md

 (Avoid having global and specific events in the music folder at the same time to avoid problems, bugs or unwanted actions).

+As it is a program made in Python, it can trigger a virus alert from your `Anti-Virus` and if it occurs, allow this file, it is reliable.

+In the future I intend to fix this and other possible problems, in addition to updating if necessary.

+If you want to help or have a better solution for this, feel free to contribute.

 ## Programmer
 To turn it into an executable use the following prompt: